SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Make cheques or international money orders payable to the St. John's International Women's Film Festival, noting your Withoutabox submission number.

-5) If sending part of your submission by mail or courier, it should be postmarked no later than your submission deadline.
+5) If sending part of your submission by mail or courier, it should be postmarked no later than the submission deadline.

 6) Submissions will not enter consideration until ALL of the following have been received: